Cabibbo–Kobayashi–Maskawa matrix: Wolfenstein parameters

-Rates of CP violation correspond to the parameters ρ and η.
+Rates of CP violation correspond to the parameter η.

 Using the values of the previous section for the CKM matrix, as of 2008 the best determination of the Wolfenstein parameter values is:

 λ =.22500 ± 0.0067, A = 0.826±+0.018, ρ = 0.159±0.010, and η = 0.348±0.010.

 Nobel Prize

 In 2008, Kobayashi and Maskawa shared one half of the Nobel Prize in Physics "for the discovery of the origin of the broken symmetry which predicts the existence of at least three families of quarks in nature".
 Some physicists were reported to harbor bitter feelings about the fact that the Nobel Prize committee failed to reward the work of Cabibbo, whose prior work was closely related to that of Kobayashi and Maskawa.
 Asked for a reaction on the prize, Cabibbo preferred to give no comment.